tapquo/appnima.docs/readme.md

     }
 ```

-#### sendbroadcast
+#### broadcastMessage
 This methods works as `sendMessage`, the unique difference is that the sender won't receive the message.

-#### allowusers
+#### allowUsers
-Users can be added to the allowed user list using `allowUsers` method, to do this just call this method and use users' id array as parameter.
+Users can be added to the allowed user list using `allowUsers` method, to do this just call this method and use users ids array as parameter.

-#### disallowusers
+#### disallowUsers
-Users can be removed from the allowed user list using `disallowUsers` method, to do this just call this method and use users' id array as parameter.
+Users can be removed from the allowed user list using `disallowUsers` method, to do this just call this method and use users ids array as parameter.

 ### Types and permissions